rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 2.0.0: use the correct mangling behavior in function invocations.
-To revert to previous behaviour, use compiler option -XXLanguage:-MangleCallsToJavaMethodsWithValueClasses.
+> - 2.0.0: use the correct mangling behavior in function invocations; to revert to the previous behaviour,
+>   use the `-XXLanguage:-MangleCallsToJavaMethodsWithValueClasses` compiler option.

 ### Correct type approximation algorithm for types with projections for type arguments